 By WorkSafeBC regulation, every person working with, or in proximity to a hazardous product MUST have proper, up to date W.H.M.I.S training.

-The Workplace Hazardous Materials Information System (W.H.M.I.S) is the structure developed to outline the baseline rules for classifying hazardous products, requirements for labelling hazardous products, provides the standardized format for safety data sheets (SDS’s), and ultimately how workers can safely identify and handle hazardous products that may exist in the workplace.
+The Canadian Workplace Hazardous Materials Information System (W.H.M.I.S) has merged with the Global Harmonizing System (G.H.S) and is now the international structure developed to outline the baseline rules for classifying, labelling and handling of hazardous products.
+The new system also provides a standardized format for the Safety Data Sheets (S.D.S’s), formally known as a Material Safety Date Sheet (M.S.D.S)and ultimately outlines how workers can safely identify and handle the hazardous products that may exist in the workplace.

-This program familiarizes trainees with both the WHMIS ’15 & ’88 systems, the transition to ’15 from ’88 and how they’re used in the workplace (or at home for that matter).
+This program familiarizes trainees with both the WHMIS ’15 & ’88 systems, the transition between them and how they’re used in the workplace.

-Our program is based on the most current legislation and is designed to exceed requirements for general W.H.M.I.S training.
+– Our program is based on the most current legislation and designed to exceed requirements for general W.H.M.I.S training.

-The course consists of mostly theory book learning but trainees get the opportunity to have hands on training with some of the most commonly found P.P.E (personal protective equipment) in the workplace as well as some other specialty equipment used to deal with chemicals.
+The course consists of mostly theory learning but trainees get the opportunity to have hands on training with some of the most commonly used equipment and P.P.E found and used in the workplace (gloves, specialty suits, respirators etc.)

 Upon theory completion, participants will take part in a knowledge review test consisting of multiple choice, true/false and essay-type questions.
 These test are graded and returned to the trainees, then reviewed to ensure proper retention.
 A minimum score of 70% is required to pass.